Best Turntables with USB UK 2026 | Digitise Your Vinyl

 VinylStudio (around £25): designed specifically for vinyl digitisation.
 Automatic track splitting, click removal, RIAA correction, metadata handling.
 Worth the cost if you'll digitise many records.

 For Mac users, GarageBand handles basic recording.
-Adobe Audition offers professional tools at professional prices.
+Adobe Audition has professional tools at professional prices.

 The Recording Process